 Automated Function Point Estimation

-Know the size before coding
+Know the size before coding.

 Automated Function Point Analysis